-- A. This agreement (hereinafter referred to as the "Agreement") has been made and entered into by and between the County of Santa Fe (hereinafter referred to as the "County" or "Employer"), and Local 1413-M, County of Santa Fe Employees, of the American Federation of State, County and Municipal Employees, Council 18, AFL-CIO, (hereinafter referred to as the "Union"). - B. The Union acknowledges the mission, goals and obligations of the County of Santa Fe as a provider of services to the citizens of the County of Santa Fe.
+- A. The parties to this Agreement are Santa Fe County ("County") and the American Federation of State, County, and Municipal Employees, Local 1413.
+The County recognizes the Union as the exclusive representative of all employees in the bargaining unit pursuant to the provisions of the Public Employees Bargaining Act and which consists of all non-probationary Corrections Department employees in the positions of Detention Officer, Corporal, Sergeant, Teacher, Therapist, Case Manager, Booking Clerk, Senior Case Manager/Electronic Monitoring, Case Manager/Electronic Monitoring, Life Skills Worker I, Life Skills Worker II, and YDP Assistant Shift Supervisor, and excludes supervisory, managerial, and confidential employees and all other employees not listed herein. - B. The Union acknowledges the mission, goals and obligations of the County of Santa Fe as a provider of services to the citizens of the County of Santa Fe.
 Both the Union and the County believe that employees are important to accomplishing goals set forth by the Santa Fe County governing body.